q30-space/ha-spaceapi-endpoint-client/README.md

 ### Authentication Errors

-- Verify your API key is correct
+- If you're using an API key, verify it is correct
 - Check that your SpaceAPI server has the correct API key configured
 - Look for authentication logs in your SpaceAPI server